 San Bernardino Attorney Aiding Families Effected By The Cajon Pass Fire

 San Bernardino County homes continue to burn due to intensity of the brush fire that has swept the Cajon Pass.
 More than 30,000 acres in the Cajon Pass has been effected by the fire causing more than 80,000 residence in the Bernardino County to evacuate.
-Our attorneys are standing by to aid homeowners with their San Bernardino fire insurance claims.
+Our attorneys at KAASS LAW are standing by to aid homeowners with their San Bernardino fire insurance claims.

 Many homeowners should be aware that coverage for damages to their homes and personal property may be available.
 It is important that California residents living in high risk areas obtain as much coverage for wildfires as possible.
 Aside from property damages resulting from the fire itself, soot, smoke, and ash can become a long term health risk if it is not cleaned properly.
 It is important to review your policy carefully and regularly to ensure you are adequately protected.